 My Philosophy

 It is with a deep well of love and gratitude, that I offer myself in service to the path of the heart, the path of yoga.
-Whether teaching on the mat, providing body work release or support via mentoring, my intention is the same: I am here as a devotee of the path of self liberation and living a heart-centred life.
+Whether teaching on the mat, mentoring or coaching, my intention is the same: I am here as a devotee of the path of self liberation and living a heart-centred life.
 It is my honor and privilege to support you to do the same.

 My Journey